BLE-LTER/ble-handbook/handbook.md

 - Avoid non-ASCII characters if reasonable.
 You can use an [online Diacritics Remover](https://pteo.paranoiaworks.mobi/diacriticsremover/) for this.
 - If you paste an Excel cell, it inserts an unwanted newline character at the end.
 It's better to edit the cell in Excel and copy the text from there.

+For core program datasets, if the core program team has provided a station-date lookup for a given season, make sure the submitted data conforms to that.
+If not, it may indicate an error in recording data, and you should reach out to the core program team and whomever submitted the data.

 I populate metabase for a new dataset in this order: